Architect: Means of design

 Previously, architects employed drawings to illustrate and generate design proposals.
 While conceptual sketches are still widely used by architects, computer technology has now become the industry standard.
 Furthermore, design may include the use of photos, collages, prints, linocuts, 3D scanning technology, and other media in design production.

 Increasingly, computer software is shaping how architects work.
-BIM technology allows for the creation of a virtual building that serves as an information database for the sharing of design and building information throughout the life-cycle of the building's design, construction, and maintenance.
+BIM technology allows for the creation of a virtual building that serves as an information database for the sharing of design and building information throughout the life cycle of the building's design, construction, and maintenance.
 Virtual reality (VR) presentations are becoming more common for visualizing structural designs and interior spaces from the point-of-view perspective.

 Environmental role

-Since modern buildings are known to place carbon into the atmosphere, increasing controls are being placed on buildings and associated technology to reduce emissions, increase energy efficiency, and make use of renewable energy sources.
+Since modern buildings are known to release carbon into the atmosphere, increasing controls are being placed on buildings and associated technology to reduce emissions, increase energy efficiency, and make use of renewable energy sources.
 Renewable energy sources may be designed into the proposed building by local or national renewable energy providers.
 As a result, the architect is required to remain abreast of current regulations that are continually being updated.
 Some new developments exhibit extremely low energy use or passive solar building design.

 However, the architect is also increasingly being required to provide initiatives in a wider environmental sense.
 Examples of this include making provisions for low-energy transport, natural daylighting instead of artificial lighting, natural ventilation instead of air conditioning, pollution, and waste management, use of recycled materials, and employment of materials which can be easily recycled.